usbong/newsletters/notes/LessonsLearned/thePhilippineStar.md

 3) Additional Entities<br/>
 3.1) Frankie Trading Enterprises @CdO<br/>
 3.2) Primex Export-Import Producer @CdO

+## Dagdag

+1) observed: ENGLISH language and citizenship, e.g. U.S.A.,<br/>
+--> used as parts of technique to cause Filipinos to execute ACTIONS,<br/> --> classified in this case, to be obedience to SMUGGLERS/MANLOLOKO group;<br/>
+--> where: U.S.A. : supposedly comes as security defense of Philippines<br/>
+--> to cause Filipinos to NOT execute ACTIONS against U.S.A. nationals;<br/>
+--> remembers: received training @Global Unit in Japan;<br/>
+--> where: lone Asian, e.g. Filipino, Japanese, can easily be attacked<br/> --> by lone foreigner, e.g. Caucasian, using such technique;<br/>
+--> adds: however, as GROUP, can WIN;

+2) remembers: with SMUGGLER GROUP, a key local member, e.g. Filipino, Japanese,<br/> --> has to noticeably be FLUENT in ENGLISH LANGUAGE;<br/>
+--> notes: as reference, select parts observed from younger brother's<br/> --> GANGSTER/YAKUZA films that appear to be also watched by SMUGGLER GROUP;

 # BOC stops bid to smuggle P20-M onions in Misamis